-This is a summary of the exchange offers and the material provisions of the exchange and registration rights agreement that we entered into on January 23, 2014 with the initial purchasers of the old securities.
-This section may not contain all the information that you should consider regarding the exchange offers and the exchange and registration rights agreement before participating in the exchange offers.
-For more detail, you should refer to the exchange and registration rights agreement, which we have filed with the SEC as an exhibit to the registration statement.
-You can obtain copies of the document by following the instructions under the heading "Where You Can Find More Information."
+This is a summary of the exchange offers and the material provisions of the exchange and registration rights agreements that we entered into on February 4, 2016 with the initial purchasers of the 2019 old securities, the 2021 old securities and the 2026 old securities, on September 21, 2016 with the initial purchasers of the original 2023 old securities and the original 2047 old securities and on October 3, 2016 with the dealer managers relating to the additional 2023 old securities and the additional 2047 old securities.
+This section may not contain all the information that you should consider regarding the exchange offers and the exchange and registration rights agreements before participating in the exchange offers.
+For more detail, you should refer to the exchange and registration rights agreements, which we have filed with the SEC as exhibits to the registration statement.
+You can obtain a copy of the documents by following the instructions under the heading "Where You Can Find More Information."